 - All required prerequisite courses specific to nursing courses must be completed prior to nursing course registration.

 - Students must have access to a computer and internet services.
 Technical competence and computer literacy is an expectation of the program.

-- All R.N. to B.S. in Nursing Completion Program students admitted to the program are required to submit documentation of unencumbered State Professional Nurse licensure and current registration, liability insurance, health insurance, medical records with specific required immunizations, HIPAA, Child Abuse, Infection Control Certification, CPR certification, and two references prior to entering the first semester of the nursing major.
+- All Nursing R.N.–B.S.
+Completion Program students admitted to the program are required to submit documentation of unencumbered State Professional Nurse licensure and current registration, liability insurance, health insurance, medical records with specific required immunizations, HIPAA, Child Abuse, Infection Control Certification, CPR certification, and two references prior to entering the first semester of the nursing major.
 Annual Physical Exam, vaccinations, and lab work are also required.

 Progression in the Nursing Major

-In order to continue in the Nursing major, students must receive minimum grades of C+ in all required Nursing courses and maintain a minimum cumulative College GPA of 2.75.
-Students who receive a C or lower for a required nursing course or clinical lab rotation for a second time will become ineligible to remain in the Nursing R.N.–B.S.
+In order to continue in the Nursing major, students must receive a minimum grade of C or greater in all required nursing courses and clinical lab rotations to remain in the Nursing R.N.–B.S.
 Completion Program.